 Description of the structural features in PRODIGY-CRYSTAL

-For training PRODIGY-CRYSTAL we used the Many datasets, compiled by Baskaran et al. (2014), containing about 3000 biological (bio) and 3000 crystallographic (xtal) interfaces.
-On such entries, we calculated several structural and energetic features.
+PRODIGY-CRYSTAL is based on several structural and energetic features.
 The ones which resulted the most different between bio/xtal and on which our machine learning classificatory is based, are:

 - Pair-wise Residue Contacts (RCs).
 Two residues were considered in contact if any atom pair of the two residues is closer than a defined cut-off distance of 5.0 Å. RCs were further classified by the types of the residues in contact, charged-charged (CC), charged-polar (CP), charged-apolar (CA), polar-polar (PP), polar-apolar (PA) and apolar-apolar (AA), as reported in the PRODIGY Method page.

 - RCs per amino acid.
 For each of the 20 standard amino acids, the number of RCs in which the amino acid is involved was calculated.

 - Link Density (LD), that expresses the density of the interfacial network.
 This is calculated as the total number of RCs at the interface divided by the maximum possible number of pair-wise contacts for that interface, as: